 Typically, the amount you pay for a prescription drug covers a full month's supply of a covered drug.
 However, your doctor can prescribe less than a month's supply of drugs.
-There may be times when you want to ask your doctor about prescribing less than a month's supply of a drug (for example, when you are trying a medication for the first time that is known to have serious side effects).
-If your doctor prescribes less than a full month's supply, you will not have to pay for the full month's supply for certain drugs.
+There may be times when you

 The amount you pay when you get less than a full month's supply will depend on whether you are responsible for paying coinsurance (a percentage of the total cost) or a copayment (a flat dollar amount).